giginet/CCMusicEngine/README.md

 void YourScene::update(float dt)
 {
-    // You have to set current second of your playing musics to the Music instance manually.
+    // You have to set current second of your playing music to the Music instance manually.
     _music->setCurrentTime(currentSecond);
     _music->update();
     CCMusicEngine::Timing currentTiming = _music->getTiming();